Alpha Delta Phi: Chapter houses

-Cornell chapter
+Cornell University chapter

 In 1877, the Cornell University chapter's alumni group built its first house for the undergraduates, which has been described as the "first house in America built solely for fraternity use."
 The chapter has since moved to a different location on campus - into a house designed by John Russell Pope - but the original chapter house, designed and built by William Henry Miller, still stands.

-Illinois chapter
+University of Illinois chapter

-The original chapter house of the Illinois chapter was built in 1924 and 1925 for the fraternity.
-This three-story Tudor Revival style chapter house was designed by architect Ralph W. Varney, a Alpha Delta Phi brother.
+The original chapter house at the University of Illinois Urbana-Champaign was built in 1924 and 1925 for the fraternity.
+This three-story Tudor Revival style chapter house was designed by architect Ralph W. Varney, an Alpha Delta Phi brother.
 The building was added to the National Register of Historic Places on May 21, 1990.
 The house was demolished in 2018.

-Peninsular chapter
+University of Michigan chapter

-The University of Michigan chapter house, Stone House was the first fraternity house built on the campus.
+The University of Michigan chapter house, known as Stone House, was the first fraternity house built on the campus.
 It was erected in 1883 and continued to house the brothers of the Alpha Delta Phi until the current house was constructed on the same site in 1910.

-Notable alumni
+Notable members

+The fraternity has 1,521 active members and 53,344 total initiated members as of 2024.

-The Foundation
+1832 Foundation

-The mission of the 1832 Foundation is to solicit financial resources, provide faithful stewardship and engage in high quality ethical practices in support of the Alpha Delta Phi Fraternity and leadership development.
-The foundation aims to leave a legacy which builds leaders of good character and well balanced men.
+The mission of the 1832 Foundation is to solicit financial resources, provide faithful stewardship, and engage in high-quality ethical practices in support of the Alpha Delta Phi Fraternity and leadership development.
+The foundation aims to leave a legacy that builds leaders of good character and well-balanced men.

-The Foundation is a self-governing, tax exempt corporation founded August 1961, under Section 501 (c) (3) of the Internal Revenue Code.
+The Foundation is a self-governing, tax-exempt corporation founded August 1961, under Section 501 (c) (3) of the Internal Revenue Code.
 It accepts deductible donations from Alpha Delts and others and makes grants and loans to chapters, individuals, and institutions of higher learning.
 The grants are intended to promote intellectual interest or achievement with qualified educational and literary programs.
-The Foundation has its own Board of Directors and functions independent of but in communication with the Fraternity.
+The Foundation has its own Board of Directors and functions independently of but in communication with the Fraternity.

 The Convention

 The convention is composed of one delegate elected from each undergraduate chapter and alumni organization, each delegate being entitled to one vote.
 Each August, the convention is hosted at a different location and presided over by an Honorary Chairman, both of which are chosen by the Board of Governors.

-The convention hears annual reports from the Governors, approves the International's budget, decides constitutional questions and has appellate jurisdiction over decisions of the Board of Governors and the Chapters.
+The convention hears annual reports from the Governors, approves the International's budget, decides constitutional questions, and has appellate jurisdiction over decisions of the Board of Governors and the Chapters.

 Between the business and leadership training sessions, Conventions are characterized by considerable socializing.
 Brothers from all over the continent get acquainted, swap stories and songs, and raise a glass in the spirit of brotherhood.
 Whether as a voting delegate or as an observer, all brothers are encouraged to attend a Convention at some time.